deepennyway/weavers-almanac/src/appendix/forest-of-fragments.md

 _Show respect, and just ahead_

-_Trees curl to form an arch and door, pass through - wake safe on the forest's floor._
+_Trees curl to form an arch and door, pass through—wake safe on the forest's floor._

 _Untouched, unhurt, whole, and sound.
 Your head rests softly on the ground._